 Giving People Slack

 When we see something negative in others or we’re suspicious about their motives, let’s slow down before we conclude that they are morally wrong or bad.
 Christ-like love doesn’t mean being a sucker,3 but we can slow down and suspend judgment.
-Jesus says, “A person’s wisdom yields patience; it is to one’s glory to overlook an offense.”4 He modeled this practice of overlooking faults in people and He puts His Holy Spirit in us to help us copy Him.
+Jesus says, “A person’s wisdom yields patience; it is to one’s glory to overlook an offense.”4 Christ modeled this practice of overlooking faults in people and He puts His Holy Spirit in us to help us copy Him.

 Author Steven Covey learned this lesson the hard way.
-He was riding the New York subway when a father with three unruly children entered the same train car and sat across from Covey.
+He was riding the New York City subway when a father with three unruly children entered the same train car and sat across from Covey.
 The kids were out of control and made a ruckus.
 Covey scolded the father for letting his kids disturb others.
-The father answered sadly that they were returning from his wife’s funeral.
-He explained that the children were usually well behaved, but were acting out their grief.
+The father answered sadly that they were just returning from his wife’s funeral.
+He explained that the children were usually well behaved, but were now acting out their grief.
 The father said that he didn’t have the energy to correct them right now.
 Covey felt like a jerk for pre-judging and he shifted his thinking immediately.
 Now he felt compassion, empathy, and support for this family, once he knew the larger story.
 He saw the situation from a different perspective, realizing their bigger issues.5

 Most of us are acutely aware of our own struggles and preoccupied with our own problems.
 We sympathize with ourselves because we see our own difficulties clearly.
-Let us be kind to others, for most of us are fighting a hard battle.
+But let us be kind to others, for most of us are fighting a hard battle.
 When you meet someone, treat them as if they were in serious trouble and you will be right more than half the time.
 (John Watson)

 What’s the lesson?
 Give people a break; their lives are usually more complicated than we know.
 If someone cuts in line at the store, don’t assume they are rude or slighting you.
 Maybe she’s a great mom, rushing to get home with medicine for a sick child.
 If someone’s cell phone rings during a meeting, don’t assume they are inconsiderate.
 Maybe they need to take a call from an aged parent in a nursing home or just forgot to turn the ringer off.
 We all make similar mistakes.